Nettlecombe, Isle of Wight

 Nettlecombe is a farming hamlet on the Isle of Wight.
-It is the site of a deserted medieval village and there is evidence of earthworks close to the present hamlet.
+It is the site of a deserted medieval village, and there is evidence of earthworks close to the present hamlet.

 There are several fishing lakes in Nettlecombe.

 It lies along Nettlecombe Lane, about half a mile north-east of Whitwell.
 Until 1952, the Isle of Wight Central Railway had a station on Nettlecombe Lane.

+Name

+The name means 'the valley where nettles grow', from Old English netele and cumb.
+There are places with the same name in Dorset and Somerset.